laserpants/trombone/docs/installation.rst

 To build Trombone you need

-* the PostgreSQL database server,
+* the `PostgreSQL database server >`<http://www.postgresql.org/>`_,
-* pg_config (available from libpq-dev in Debian),
+* pg_config (comes with libpq-dev on Debian),
 * the `Cabal tool <https://www.haskell.org/cabal/>`_  -- a build system for Haskell programs, and
 * a recent version of GHC (`The Glasgow Haskell Compiler <https://www.haskell.org/ghc/>`_).

-Cabal and GHC come bundled with `the Haskell Platform <https://www.haskell.org/platform/>`_, which is available for all major operating systems.
+Cabal and GHC come bundled with `the Haskell Platform <https://www.haskell.org/platform/>`_,.
 This is the recommended installation strategy, unless you have more specific requirements.
+The Haskell Platform is available for all major operating systems.

 Getting the Haskell Platform
 ****************************